Evaluating Search Engines and Large Language Models for Answering Health Questions: Results

 \section{Results}

-In Section \ref{sec:se-res} we report the effectiveness of different search engines in providing correct responses and we also analyse user experience following the two user models explained in Section \ref{sec:meth}.
-In Section~\ref{sec:llm-res} we evaluate the performance of LLMs under zero- and few-shot settings.
-Here, we also propose a taxonomy of errors made by LLMs, make an error analysis, present results for retrieval-augmented strategies and, finally, estimate the effects of memorisation or data leakage during LLMs' training process.
+In this section, we report the effectiveness of different search engines in providing correct responses to binary health questions and analyze web user experience following two user models (see Methods).
+We also evaluate the performance of LLMs when prompted with the same health questions (under zero- and few-shot settings), propose a taxonomy of errors made by LLMs, and present results for retrieval-augmented strategies.